DESIGNSBYAM/designsbyam.github.io/_posts/2016-05-10-a-loco-idea.markdown

 I will begin working on this system, mostly from scratch utilizing the [Twitch REST API][twitch-api] and the [Paypal REST API][paypal-api] as well as utilizing CSS, MySQL, HTML, PHP, and jQuery to animate the alerts.
 Is this an easy task for me?
 Not nessarily but I can take baby steps to get to a full featured dashboard for my clients.

-**If you are interested in these features, please be patient and look for an announcement in this coming months.**
+**If you are interested in these features, please be patient and look for an announcement in the coming months.**

 [gamelo.co]: http://gamelo.co
 [twitch-api]: https://github.com/justintv/Twitch-API